 Figure 3 – Illustration of the cochlea

 As can be seen in Figure 2 and Figure 3, the cochlea is a snail shaped organ.
-In the cochlea, there are millions of hair cells called basilar hairs.
-As the sound goes through the cochlea, it moves the fluid which moves the hair cells, sending thousands of electrical impulses up the auditory nerve to the brain.
+In the cochlea, there are thousands of hair cells called basilar hairs.
+As the sound goes through the cochlea, it moves the fluid which moves the hair cells, sending electrical impulses up the auditory nerve to the brain.
 These electrical signals are then interpreted as sound.

 When overexposure to sound occurs, the hair cells in an ear become overstimulated.
 Once the hair cells are overstimulated, they become fatigued and stop responding to sound.
 This may result in temporary threshold shift (TTS), a temporary hearing loss following sound exposure, which can last a few minutes to a few days.
 After a period of quiet, the hair cells will recover.